Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 {\bf Train on Only Negative Controls}

 We consider the effect of training on negative controls only.
-Figures \ref{fig:Optum_NegativeControls_Hypertension}, \ref{fig:CCAE_NegativeControls_Hypertension}, \ref{fig:MDCD_NegativeControls_Hypertension}, \ref{fig:MDCR_NegativeControls_Hypertension}, \ref{fig:IMSG_NegativeControls_Hypertension}, \ref{fig:JMDC_NegativeControls_Hypertension}, \ref{fig:NHIS_NSC_NegativeControls_Hypertension}, \ref{fig:CUMC_NegativeControls_Hypertension}, and \ref{fig:Panther_NegativeControls_Hypertension} report effect size estimates for all negative and positive controls across four databases (Optum, CCAE, MDCD, MDCR) as well as the percentage of posterior intervals containing the true effect size.
-The number of effect sizes that were tested are reported on the figures.
+Figure \ref{fig:Optum_NegativeControls_Hypertension} reports the effect size estimates for all negative and positive controls for the Optum database as well as the percentage of posterior intervals containing the true effect size.
+The coverage for the calibrated and uncalibrated methods using the hypertension data set is displayed in Table~\ref{tab:TableHypertension}.
 For Optum, CCAE, MDCD, MDCR, and Panther, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
-The other five databases had similar results to the training on negative and positive controls analysis with the constant model of the true bias.
-For the CUMC, JMDC, and IMSG databases, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure.
-For the other hazard ratios, the calibrated procedure performed better than the uncalibrated procedure.
-For the NHIS NSC database, the uncalibrated procedure performed slightly better for the hazard ratio of 1 and 1.5, and the calibrated procedure performed better for the hazard ratio of 2 and 4.
+The other four databases had similar results to the training on negative and positive controls analysis with the constant model of the true bias.
+For the CUMC, JMDC, NHIS NSC, and IMSG databases, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure.

 Figure \ref{fig:RMSE_NegativeControls_Hypertension} shows the RMSE calculated for each database.
 Again, the uncalibrated procedure has higher error overall than the calibrated procedure, when considering all hazard ratios combined.
-Interestingly, there appears to be more error overall when training on negative controls only compared to training on negative and positive controls.
+Similar to the depression data set, there appears to be more error overall when training on negative controls only compared to training on negative and positive controls.